DCOR-dev/dcor-docs/docs/sec_self_hosting/installation.rst

 Installation
 ============

-This section describes how to setup your own DCOR production instance.
+This section describes how to setup your own DCOR instance.

 .. _selfhost_ubuntuckan: